devnull-cz/unix-linux-prog-in-c-labs/2023/labs-2023-11-27/assignment.md

 You might need to act as an web server to a certain level (e.g. return a simple HTML page).

-Alternatively, as a simpler task, take some existing TCP code from our repo and create a new thread for each accepted connection, and just write the data on the standard output.
-Verify it works correctly.
+You can reuse existing TCP code from the src repo.

 ## GNU pth thread library